Sunday, November 25, 2012

 act of changing only when the status quo has declined so severely that only a

-functional idiot committed to failure
+functional idiot committed to failure (or with

-an incentive that transcends what everyone else considers "success"
+an incentive that transcends what everyone else considers "success")

 would continue on the same path.